Dehydroepiandrosterone: G6PDH inhibitor

 DHEA is an uncompetitive inhibitor of G6PDH (Ki = 17 μM; IC50 = 18.7 μM), and is able to lower NADPH levels and reduce NADPH-dependent free radical production.
 It is thought that this action may possibly be responsible for much of the antiinflammatory, antihyperplastic, chemopreventative, antihyperlipidemic, antidiabetic, and antiobesic, as well as certain immunomodulating activities of DHEA (with some experimental evidence to support this notion available).
 However, it has also been said that inhibition of G6PDH activity by DHEA in vivo has not been observed and that the concentrations required for DHEA to inhibit G6PDH in vitro are very high, thus making the possible contribution of G6PDH inhibition to the effects of DHEA uncertain.

 Cancer

-DHEA supplements have been promoted as chemopreventative, for their claimed cancer prevention properties.
-There is scientific evidence to support these claims.
+DHEA supplements have been promoted in supplement form for its claimed cancer prevention properties; there is no scientific evidence to support these claims.

 Miscellaneous

 DHEA has been found to competitively inhibit TRPV1.

+DHEA in regards to aging

+DHEA levels peak in early adulthood and gradually decline with age.
+By supplementing with DHEA, some individuals aim to restore hormone levels, potentially improving energy levels, mood, and libido.
+DHEA can help improve bone density as it is related to androgens which is important for bone health.
+DHEA controls the production of osteoblasts and insulin like growth factor 1 (IGF-1) expression which strengthens bone growth through metabolites.
+This helps delay the risk of osteoporosis in early adults.

 Biochemistry

 Biosynthesis

 DHEA is produced in the zona reticularis of the adrenal cortex under the control of adrenocorticotropic hormone (ACTH) and by the gonads under the control of gonadotropin-releasing hormone (GnRH).
 It is also produced in the brain.
 DHEA is synthesized from cholesterol via the enzymes cholesterol side-chain cleavage enzyme (CYP11A1; P450scc) and 17α-hydroxylase/17,20-lyase (CYP17A1), with pregnenolone and 17α-hydroxypregnenolone as intermediates.
 It is derived mostly from the adrenal cortex, with only about 10% being secreted from the gonads.
 Approximately 50 to 70% of circulating DHEA originates from desulfation of DHEA-S in peripheral tissues.
 DHEA-S itself originates almost exclusively from the adrenal cortex, with 95 to 100% being secreted from the adrenal cortex in women.